rjbergerud/open-source-for-common-good/README.md

 Where else to look:
 - Github's list of trending projects with social benefit: https://github.com/showcases/social-impact
 - Tools for activism has some open-source projects listed along with other services: https://github.com/drewrwilson/toolsforactivism
+- Datakind is a network "Harnessing the power of data science in the service of humanity".
+Check out their projects @ http://www.datakind.org/projects